ivreg: Two-Stage Least-Squares Regression with Diagnostics

 install.packages("ivreg", dependencies = TRUE)

 The development version of ivreg is hosted on GitHub at https://github.com/zeileis/ivreg/.
-It can be conveniently installed installed via the install_github() function in the remotes package:
+It can be conveniently installed via the install_github() function in the remotes package:

 remotes::install_github("https://github.com/zeileis/ivreg/")